 Where do I get a permit for plumbing work?

-Building Codes Division issues permits, which is located at 800 Exchange Street, Suite #100, Astoria.
+Permits are issued by the Building Codes Division, which is located at 800 Exchange Street, Suite #100, Astoria.

 Complete an application, pay the fee, and get your permit.
 If a plumbing contractor is performing the work, it is the contractor's responsibility to get the permit and ensure that required inspections are performed.
 The plumbing permit issued in the name of the party performing the work.

 A plan or blueprint is usually not required for a one and two-family dwelling permit.
 Fees are based on the size and complexity of the plumbing work being done: the number of bathrooms for new single-family construction and the number of fixtures to be installed for additions/remodels and commercial including the number of feet of piping for water, sewer or rain drains.

 A plumbing inspector can discuss your project with you.
 If you have the necessary information for the proposed project, you can usually leave with your permit.
 Plumbing permit fees are paid when the permit is issued.

 If you are having the work done by a plumbing contractor, the contractor is required to notify the inspecting jurisdiction when the work is ready to be inspected.
 If you are doing your own work, you can call the Inspection Line at (503) 338-3698.